russellcardullo/go-pingdom/README.md

 More information on Maintenances from Pingdom: https://www.pingdom.com/resources/api/2.1#ResourceMaintenance

-Get a list of all maintenancess:
+Get a list of all maintenances:

 ```go
 maintenances, err := client.Maintenances.List()